visol-forks/Refactory.Login/README.md

 Quickstart
 ----------

-To incluse this package into your TYPO3 Flow application just run:
+To incluse this package into your Flow Framework application just run:

 	composer require refactory/login